core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 This section provides examples for the different methods that can be used to name application groups, as defined in {{sec-groupnaming-app}}.

+The content of this section is purely illustrative and has no ambition to be comprehensive.
+That is, while the methods defined in {{sec-groupnaming-app}} are presented as viable to use, further viable methods might exist and can be defined in the future.
+Furthermore, this section does not provide guidelines on how to choose between the different methods, for which a decision is application-specific.

 The shown examples consider a CoAP group identified by the group hostname grp.example.
 Its members are CoAP servers listening to the associated IP multicast address ff35:30:2001:db8:f1::8000:1 and port number 5685.

 Note that a group hostname is used in most examples to improve readability.
 In practice, as discussed in {{sec-groupnaming-app}}, using an IP address literal as the host subcomponent of the Group URI can reduce the size of the CoAP request message, in case the Uri-Host Option can be elided.